Onyelechie/WorkoutPal-Frontend/README.md

     3. Frontend is running on the baseUrl set in cypress.config.ts in the root folder

 2. Additional notes:
     1. The database needs to be running BEFORE the backend starts.
+See our [backend repo.](https://github.com/Onyelechie/WorkoutPal-Backend)
     2. Double check that the frontend is running on the baseUrl set in cypress.config.ts in the root folder.
-At this point, it should be 'http://localhost:5173'
+At this point, it should be 'http://localhost:5173'.
+    3. Tests will fail without the prerequisites and assumptions.

 3. Run all the acceptance tests:
 ```bash